 Between save-the-dates, invitations, place cards and more, there’s a lot of text involved in tying the knot.

-Whether you’re going for a sophisticated script, a clean, modern look, or a handwritten style, you’ll definitely find a pair matched in typography heaven just for your wedding.
+Whether you’re going for a sophisticated script, a clean, modern look, or a handwritten style, you’ll definitely find a perfect match with your wedding day.
 And if you read this together with our ultimate font pairing article, you’ll master the art of combining fonts in no time.

 01. Great Vibes + Montserrat